-In October 2020, the Company entered into a clinical research support agreement with COH in connection with an investigator-sponsored study conducted under an Institutional Review Board-approved, investigator-initiated protocol entitled: "A Phase 1 study to evaluate PSCA-specific chimeric antigen receptor (CAR)-T cells for patients with metastatic castration resistant prostate cancer."
-The CAR T being studied under this protocol has been designated as MB-105.
-Under the terms of the agreement the Company paid COH \$33,000 upon execution and will reimburse COH for costs associated with this trial not to exceed \$2.3 million.
+Since October 2020, the Company has been party to a clinical research support agreement with COH in connection with an investigatorsponsored study conducted under an Institutional Review Board-approved, investigator-initiated protocol entitled: "A Phase 1 Study to Evaluate PSCA-Specific Chimeric Antigen Receptor (CAR)-T Cells for Patients with Metastatic Castration Resistant Prostate Cancer" for MB-105.
+The Company has agreed to reimburse COH for costs associated with this trial not to exceed \$2.3 million.
 The agreement will expire upon the delivery of a final study report or earlier.
+Since inception, the Company has reimbursed COH \$0.3 million.